DaveGee/prep-pal/README.md

 # Prep pal

-A desktop and web application built with Electron and React.
+A desktop and web application to help you manage your prepper stock

+Built with Electron and React.

 ## INSTALLATION